 Moein terminal to Vey park

-First bus will be at the station at 5:30 A.M. and last bus will leave the station at 9 P.M
+The first bus will be at the station at 5:30 A.M.am, and the last bus will leave at 9 P.M.

-Attention: These arrivals and departures time is for working day and not for holidays.
-In the lines map you can see the intersections of the lines and also you can see the schematic path that shows you where the line begins and where it ends.
+Attention: These arrivals and departures are for working days, not holidays.
+In the map of the line, you can see the intersections of the lines, and also, you can see the schematic path that shows you where the line begins and where it ends.

 BRT in Mashhad

-First line of this transportation system (BRT 800) starts from Emam Reza terminal and ends at Tabarsi terminal
+The first line of this transportation system (BRT 800) starts from the Emam Reza terminal and ends at the Tabarsi terminal.

-Second line of BRT (800/1) begins from Emam reza terminal which leads into Beytol Moghads terminal
+The second line of BRT (800/1) begins from Emam Reza terminal, which leads into Beytol Moghads terminal.

-Fourth line (BRT 830) starts from the end of Shahid Bahonar town and ends at the end of Emamie
+The fourth line (BRT 830) starts at the end of Shahid Bahonar town and ends at the end of Emamie.

-Fifth and last line of Mashhad BRT (BRT 831) begins from Elahie terminal and ends at Mosala Terminal
+The fifth and last line of Mashhad BRT (BRT 831) begins from Elahie terminal and ends at Mosala Terminal.